Oliver Hill (attorney): Civil rights pioneer

 Nonetheless, Hill and his clients continued their legal battles to assert their civil rights.
 After the Brown decisions of 1954 and 1955, Virginia's dominant Byrd Organization adopted a policy known as massive resistance to avoid desegregation.
 A special legislative session in 1956 passed a legislative package known as the Stanley Plan.
 This included two special legislative committees with enhanced powers, and which came to harass the NAACP.
-It also permitted the governor (then Thomas B. Stanley, followed by J. Lindsay Almond)to close schools which desegregated, as well as provided tuition grant support of segregation academies set up to avoid the extant public schools.
+It also permitted the governor (then Thomas B. Stanley, and from 1958 J. Lindsay Almond) to close schools which desegregated, as well as provided tuition grant support of segregation academies set up to avoid the extant public schools.
 In 1959, after public schools had been closed in several localities, notably Prince Edward Public Schools, Norfolk Public Schools and Warren County Public Schools, the Virginia Supreme Court and a federal 3-judge panel on January 19, 1959, finally ruled most of the Stanley Plan and Virginia's law prohibiting integrated public schools unconstitutional.
 Not long after, Governor Almond abruptly dropped "Massive Resistance" as an official state policy; schools in Norfolk and Arlington integrated peacefully on February 5, 1959, and the schools in Front Royal and all locations except in Prince Edward County reopened.
 Nonetheless, Prince Edward County schools only reopened in 1964 after the U.S. Supreme Court's decision in Griffin v.
 County School Board of Prince Edward County.

 After Massive Resistance collapsed, Hill accepted a job with the Federal Housing Administration, putting his private legal practice on hold for five years, but working to desegregate public housing nationwide.

 The Virginia NAACP's efforts continued, and Hill returned to his Virginia practice and leadership of the state's legal staff in 1965, after passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 Those statutes, implementation of new U.S. Department of Health Education and Welfare regulations (which provided additional funds for districts complying with the racial desegregation mandate), as well as Green v.
 School Board of New Kent County (1968) finally tipped the balance toward integrated Virginia's public schools.
 Green, the crucial ruling against freedom of choice plans was argued by Hill's law partner Samuel W. Tucker, supported by a young lawyer Hill had recruited, Henry L. Marsh, III.